 Protective Order law has remained largely the same for approximately 20 years.
 The changes have made obtaining a protective order more difficult, and courts are now less likely to grant a protective order than in the past.

 In my observations, I’ve seen that some litigants used the protective o

-While it has gotten more difficult to get a Protective Order for a borderline case, Courts certainly will grant them when they are needed.
-The consequences for the Respondent are severe if the Applicant and Respondent have minor children together, since the Respondent is usually not allowed to see his children (or at least not without professional supervision).
+order system to gain an advantage in litigation, rather than for protection.
+This tactic was harmful to everyone—especially real victims whose cases are now viewed more skeptically.
+Although it is now more difficult to get a protective order for a borderline case, courts certainly will grant them when they are needed.
+The consequences for the respondent are severe if the applicant and respondent have minor children together, as the respondent is usually not allowed to see their children (at least not without professional supervision).

 The court will set a hearing no later than 14 days after you file for the protective order.
-If the court finds “clear and present danger” for the victim in the application, it may even issue an emergency, temporary protective order, which is valid for up to twenty days.
+If the court finds the victim is in clear and present danger, it may even issue a temporary, emergency protective order, which is valid for up to twenty days.

-The victim is also provided “restitution” after conviction, meaning she will get reimbursed for the costs associated with losses related to the case (e.g. hospital fees, psychologist session fees, attorney fees, etc.).
+Once you obtain the final protective order, the order is effective for two years unless otherwise specified.
+The victim is also provided “restitution” after conviction, meaning they will be reimbursed for the costs and associated losses related to the case (e.g., hospital fees, psychologist session fees, attorney fees, etc.).

-If the abuser violates the order, you should call the police immediately so he can be arrested.
-Law enforcement officials have a record of all protective orders in their area and are prepared to respond should someone break an order.
+If your abuser violates the order, call the police immediately.
+Law enforcement officials have a record of all protective orders in their area and are prepared to respond and make an arrest should someone break an order.